njchakathon2020/mytravel-experience-api/README.md

 ## About the project

 mytravel-experience-api is an experience layer API which is used to provide train services information to the end users.
-Also, this api get inforamtion needed for travel such as weather information, tourist attraction sites, resturants and supermarket location.
+Also, this api get information needed for travel such as weather information, tourist attraction sites, restaurants and supermarket location.
 It uses two process APIs to create, retrive, and update data for train service operation.

 The two process API used are: